mikewebbtech/mikewebbtech-hugo/content/articles/2020/2020-09-29-no-nfs-on-boot.md

 ---
-title: "No NFS on boot"
+title: No NFS on boot
 date: 2020-09-29T10:27:11
-summary: "Issue: NFS mounts in fstab not mounting on boot but working with mount -a command works as expected..
-I upgraded to Ubuntu 20.04 an noticed that my NFS (v3 and..."
+summary: Upgrade my workstation and now NFS mounts in fstab not mounting on boot but working with mount -a command works as expected. in short, systemd is worth learning and I cant believe ubuntu was released with such a basic bug.
+draft:
+categories:
+  - home-lab
+tags:
+  - ubuntu
+  - linux
+  - networking
+series:
 ---

 Issue: NFS mounts in fstab not mounting on boot but working with mount -a command works as expected..